folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ---
 title: "Receiving"
 linkTitle: "Receiving"
-date: 2022-06-07
+date: 2022-09-22
 weight: 50
 tags: ["parenttopic"]
 ---

 The Receiving app allows you to indicate that materials ordered through the creation of purchase order lines in the Orders app have been received by the library.
+You can open the app directly from the FOLIO app bar or from the Orders app by clicking **Receive** on the action menu of an order that has an **Open** status.

 Definition of terms related to the Receiving app: